-Through its ESG grant the City funds, in part, mental health and community service providers to assist homeless residents challenged with mental illness.
-During the year, funding pays, in part, for mental-health agency street outreach to homeless residents living in places unfit for human habitation.
+The City's ESG staff partnered with mental health and community service providers to assist homeless citizens challenged with mental illness.
+During the year, the City also partnered with mental-health agency street outreach workers to assist homeless citizens living in places unfit for human habitation.
 The City, through the Saint Paul Police Department (SPPD), is a committed partner in encouraging and supporting mental health and wellness.
-Through the SPPD's Mental Health Unit (MHU), specialized officers conduct proactive and reactive services citywide in an effort to connect residents in need of services with available community resources, helping to significantly reduce mental-health-crisis-related arrests and repeat calls for service.
+Through the SPPD's Mental Health Unit (MHU), specialized officers conduct proactive and reactive services citywide in an effort to connect citizens in need of services with available community resources, helping to significantly reduce mental-health-crisis-related arrests and repeat calls for service.
 With a concentration on community outreach, the unit seeks to be part of the conversation before tragedy occurs and possibly prevent behaviors that can lead to arrest or tragedy.
-The MHU, in conjunction with the City's Community Engagement Office, conducted meetings citywide to introduce and educate residents, mental health and community service providers on the MHU, its functions, and educate community members about how to assist the MHU so that it may work more effectively.
-The MHU, originally 4 officers and 2 case managers will add 3 more specially-trained police officers with 2019 City budget increases.
+The MHU, in conjunction with the City's Community Engagement Office conducted meetings citywide to introduce and educate citizens, mental health and community service providers on the MHU, its functions, and educate community members on how to assist the MHU so that it may work more effectively.
+The MHU, originally 4 officers and 2 case managers will add 3 more police officers with 2019 budget increases.